Canonical graph decompositions via local separations: Introduction

 \subsection{Graph-decompositions and local separations}

-In this paper, we discover a finite combinatorial theory of $r$-local $k$-separations, and we use this theory to come up with a finite combinatorial description of graph-decompositions like~$\cD_r(G)$.
-Our work is fully compatible with the existing perspectives of $r$-local coverings~\cite{canonicalGraphDec} and of $r$-local $(\le 2)$-separations~\cite{Local2sep}.\footnote{We show this for $r$-local coverings in this paper, whereas for $r$-local $(\le 2)$-separations this will be proved in~\cite{Blueprints}.} This answers questions \cref{Intro:questionDescription} and~\cref{Intro:theoryLocalSeparators}, up to the following caveat.
-While the concepts that we develop as the basis for the theory of $r$-local $k$-separations are well-defined for all~$k$, the rest of the theory usually works for many~$k$, but we can only guarantee that it works for all $k<K(G,r)$, where $K(G,r)$ is a graph-invariant which we introduce next.
+Our aim in this paper is to present one unified solution to both \cref{Intro:questionDescription} and \cref{Intro:theoryLocalSeparators}: We develop a finite combinatorial theory of local separations, and we use this theory to come up with a finite combinatorial description of graph-decompositions like~$\cD_r(G)$.
+Our work is fully compatible with both the existing perspectives of $r$-local coverings~\cite{canonicalGraphDec} and of $r$-local $(\le 2)$-separations~\cite{Local2sep}.\footnote{We show this for $r$-local coverings in this paper, whereas for $r$-local $(\le 2)$-separations this will be proved in~\cite{Blueprints}.} This answers \cref{Intro:questionDescription} and~\cref{Intro:theoryLocalSeparators}, up to the following caveat.
+While the concepts that we develop as the basis for our theory of $r$-local $k$-separations are defined for all~$k$, the rest of the theory is only guaranteed to work for $k<K(G,r)$, where $K(G,r)$ is a graph invariant which we introduce next.

-Given a graph $G$ and an integer $r>0$, we define the \emph{displacement} $\mindist_r(G)$ to be the least distance between any two distinct vertices in $G_r$ that $p_r$ maps to the same vertex in~$G$ (setting $\mindist_r(G):=\infty$ if $G_r=G$).\footnote{Equivalent definitions are discussed in \cref{lem:midistKeyLemma}.} We guarantee that our theory works for $r$-local separations of order $<K(G,r)$ where $K(G,r):=\frac{\mindist_r(G)}{r}+1$ (setting $K(G,r):=2$ if $r=0$).
-The value of $K(G,r)$ is quite large in many graphs, and we provide a construction-scheme for examples supporting this claim, see \cref{ex:BlocksCoincideGraphClass}.
+Given a graph $G$ and an integer $r>0$, we define the \emph{displacement} $\mindist_r(G)$ to be the least distance between any two distinct vertices in $G_r$ that $p_r$ maps to the same vertex in~$G$ (setting $\mindist_r(G):=\infty$ if $G_r=G$).\footnote{Both $G_r$ and $p_r$ will be formally defined in \cref{sec:Terminology}.
+Equivalent definitions for $K(G,r)$ are discussed in \cref{lem:midistKeyLemma}.} We guarantee that our theory works for $r$-local separations of order $<K(G,r)$ where $K(G,r):=\frac{\mindist_r(G)}{r}+1$ (setting $K(G,r):=2$ if $r=0$).
+The value of $K(G,r)$ is quite large in many graphs, and we provide a construction scheme for examples supporting this claim, see \cref{ex:BlocksCoincideGraphClass}.
 Even in the worst case, the theory works for $r$-local $(\le 2)$-separations, see \cref{mindistGeR}.

-The definition of the displacement $\mindist_r(G)$ involves the $r$-local covering, which is usually infinite, and so it is not clear whether there exist efficient algorithms that determine~$\mindist_r(G)$.
-However, we only use the displacement to guarantee that our theory works for $r$-local $k$-separations if $k < K(G,r)$; examples suggest that the theory often works beyond this guarantee.
-Still, if determining $\mindist_r(G)$ becomes an issue, one can alternatively work with finite combinatorial lower bounds for $\mindist_r(G)$, such as the minimum length of an induced cycle of length $>r$ (\cref{cor:combinatoriallowerbound}).
+The definition of the displacement $\mindist_r(G)$ involves the $r$-local covering, which is usually infinite.
+Perhaps surprisingly, the displacement is computable \cite{AlgorithmLocalCover}.
+We only use the displacement to guarantee that our theory works for $r$-local $k$-separations if $k < K(G,r)$; examples suggest that the theory often works beyond this guarantee.